 When planning an A.I. effort the most important factor has to be the amount of annotated data at hand and how easy it will be to collect it in the future.
 Every other design choice follows, including which learning technique you’re going to use: DNNs as opposed to unsexy stuff which never gets featured in TechCrunch.
 This healthy decision process is becoming harder and harder to find in industry practice, with very few exceptions.

 We started LogoGrab in 2012 to build the best A.I. for detecting brand logos in photos and videos.
 We wanted to do that with the least amount of data needed while delivering the highest accuracy.
-This would give our clients confidence when taking important marketing decisions or running global campaigns on the back of our "Brand and SKU Detection API", “Brand Insights” and “Mobile Engagement” products.
+This would give our clients confidence when taking important marketing decisions or running global campaigns on the back of our "Logo and SKU detection API", “Brand Insights” and “Mobile Engagement” products.

 Today we work with the largest conglomerates and tech companies, providing a scalable solution for their ever-growing catalogue of products, brands and logos.
 If we adopted DNNs for logo detection, we would be scrambling to support our customers’ growth since we’d have to collect hundreds or thousands of annotated training pictures for each new logo.
 Moreover, learning a new logo using a DNN takes days of computational time on expensive specialized hardware.